One-Shot Action Recognition via Multi-Scale Spatial-Temporal Skeleton Matching: Method

 \subsection{Objective Loss, Model Training, and Inference}

-The proposed method is trained in two sequential stages: The \textit{First} is the pre-training stage.
+{ The majority of current few-shot learning techniques~\cite{simon2020adaptive,snell2017prototypical, xu2021learning,ye2020fewshot,Zhang_2020_CVPR} implement a pre-training stage prior to meta-learning.
+The effectiveness of this stage within the realm of few-shot learning has been validated by~\cite{chen2018a, chen2021meta}. } Therefore, the proposed method is trained in two sequential stages: The \textit{First} is the pre-training stage.
 The embedding network is trained on \textit{meta-training set $D_{train}$} in a standard supervised learning way (Sec. \ref{Pretraining}).
-The \textit{Second} is the \textit{meta-training} stage.
-The embedding network and our optimal matching method (Sec. \ref{Matching}) are further optimized in an end-to-end manner.
-Both training stages leverage the cross-entropy loss as the classification loss $L_{cls}$ for optimization.
-Given an unseen query sequence $q$ and its support set $S$ (both sampled from \textit{meta-testing set $D_{test}$}) at test, the goal is to determine which support set classes $q$ belongs to.
+The \textit{Second} is the \textit{meta-training} stage. {The embedding network and our optimal matching method (Sec. \ref{Matching}) are further optimized in an end-to-end manner, following~\cite{rubner2000earth,zhang2020deepemd}.
+Both training stages leverage the Softmax cross-entropy loss as the classification loss $L_{cls}$ for optimization (we experimented with the normalized Softmax cross-entropy loss and Angular margins as objective functions, and the Softmax cross-entropy loss yielded the best performance). } Given an unseen query sequence $q$ and its support set $S$ (both sampled from \textit{meta-testing set $D_{test}$}) at test, the goal is to determine which support set classes $q$ belongs to.